Saturday, January 7, 2017

 There are 12 of these large, ornate, arched leaded stained glass "eyebrows"

 windows.
-In addition, there are two smaller ones that belong in the passenger
+In addition, there are two smaller ones in the passenger

 compartment and twenty-six that belong in the clerestory.
 All were restored